-Throughout the first three quarters of 2015, meetings were held with every county emergency manager at least once.
+Throughout the first three quarters of 2021, meetings were held with every county emergency manager at least once.
 These meetings included discussion about the Hazard Mitigation Planning process and data analysis.
 Several meetings with emergency managers were held during the entire plan update and rewrite to solidify regional projects and gather accurate data.

-Several meetings with County Judge Executives also took place to discuss the Regional Plan rewrite.
+At each of the meetings listed in Table 3.2.2.1 county Judge Executives or their proxies were present to discuss the regional plan rewrite.
+Also present were the county's emergency managers.
+These meetings included discussion about the Hazard Mitigation Planning process and data analysis.
+Several meetings with emergency managers were held during the entire plan update and rewrite to solidify regional projects and gather accurate data.
+Mayors and city officials of each county were also present to learn about the update and provide input.

-Hazard Mitigation was discussed and presented at the Meetings of the Lincoln Trail ADD Board of Directors on November 19, 2014, January 21, 2015 and August 19, 2015.
+Hazard Mitigation was discussed and presented at the Meetings of the Lincoln Trail ADD Board of Directors on multiple occasions, including October 12th, 2020; January 20th, 2021; February 17th, 2021; and March 17th, 2021.
 Information about the plan and the data it contains was presented; discussion about contents was encouraged.